jib1337/writeups_public/VulnHub/VHB_KioptrixL1.3/README.md

 have_readelf=1
 verbose=false
 ```
 Checking sudo permissions, the user does indeed have sudo access to Ht.
-Ht is a file/hex editor, and since we have root access to it with no password I can use it to modify file on the system.
+Ht is a file/hex editor, and since we have root access to it with no password I can use it to modify files on the system as root.
 ```bash
 loneferret@Kioptrix3:~$ sudo -l
 User loneferret may run the following commands on this host: